-22 For example: as the USA is a federal government, policies regarding teacher leave differ from state to state and in the case of teacher leave, from school district to school district.
+&lt;sup>22 For example: as the USA is a federal government, policies regarding teacher leave differ from state to state and in the case of teacher leave, from school district to school district.
 In England school closure periods are regarded as annual leave entitlements.
 In addition five days are granted for emergencies or compassionate leave, two days for relocating residences, two weeks for auxiliary military service, one day for a sick child and two days for religious observances.
+In the literature there has heap a chift in terminal and for emergencies of compassionate leave the literature term has heap a chift in terminal and for a sick child and two days for religious observances.

-23 In the literature there has been a shift in terminology from absenteeism (considered to be a pejorative term) to absence.
+$^{23}$ In the literature there has been a shift in terminology from absenteeism (considered to be a pejorative term) to absence.

-24 5 189 teachers in 106 schools
+&lt;sup>24 5 189 teachers in 106 schools

-25 Discretionary absences are personal days and short-term illnesses that do not require a medical certificate and non-discretionary absences are long-term absences which are considered to be unavoidable.
+&lt;sup>25 Discretionary absences are personal days and short-term illnesses that do not require a medical certificate and nondiscretionary absences are long-term absences which are considered to be unavoidable.

 from 1998 to 2008 (Statistics Canada, 2009).
-The Department for Children, Schools and Families (DCFS) in England found that approximately 58% of the education workforce in 2008 took sickness absence days.
+The Department for Children, Families and Schools (DCFS) in England found that approximately 58% of the education workforce in 2008 took sickness absence days.
 Teachers took on average 5.1 days sickness absence per teacher (education workforce) during 2008 (DCFS, 2009).
-In Ireland the Auditor General's special report on Sickness Absence in the Civil Service found an absence rate of 6.3% for post primary school teachers and 4.6% for primary school teachers.
-Israel reported an absence rate of 5.8% in 2002-2003 (Rosenblatt et al., 2009).
-In contrast to other countries, Israel where there is a system of incentives to reduce discretionary leave taking, 71% of teacher absences were reportedly due to certified sick leave and 11% to uncertified sick leave (Rosenblatt et al., 2009).
-Bradley et al., (2007) explored the phenomenon of abuse of discretionary absence amongst teachers in Queensland, Australia and reported a discretionary absence rate of 3.1% for primary school teachers and 2.9% for secondary school teachers.
+In Ireland the Auditor General's (2009) special report on Sickness Absence in the Civil Service found an absence rate of 6.3% for post primary school teachers and 4.6% for primary school teachers.
+Israel reported an absence rate of 5.8% in 2002-2003 (Rosenblatt et al, 2009).
+In contrast to other countries, in Israel where there is a system of incentives to reduce discretionary leave taking, 71% of teacher absences were reportedly due to certified sick leave and 11% to uncertified sick leave (Rosenblatt et al, 2009).
+Bradley et al, (2007) explored the phenomenon of abuse of discretionary absence amongst teachers in Queensland, Australia and reported a discretionary absence rate of 3.1% for primary school teachers and 2.9% for secondary school teachers.
 Overall 86.7% of teachers in Queensland had taken absence days during 2002.